-- (a) To assess the role that system analysis methods can have in the study of eutrophication; - (b) To identify the structure of a eutrophication model; - (c) To assess the degree of model complexity required to describe the system adequately; - (d) To assess which methods of systems analysis are most suitable to identify the model mechanisms and to estimate model parameters; - (e) To provide understanding of the ecological mechanisms of importance for the eutrophication process; - (f) To examine the transferability of models: although a general model does not exist, it might be possible to transfer parts of models from one case to another.
+- To assess the role that system analysis methods can have in the study of eutrophication; - To identify the structure of a eutrophication model; - To assess the degree of model complexity required to describe the system adequately; - To assess which methods of systems analysis are most suitable to identify the model mechanisms and to estimate model parameters; - To provide understanding of the ecological mechanisms of importance for the eutrophication process; - To examine the transferability of models: although a general model does not exist, it might be possible to transfer parts of models from one case to another.

-Several members of the working group have expressed that they are willing to contribute comprehensive data bases as well as documented models.
+Several members of the working group expressed a willingness to contribute comprehensive data bases as well as documented models.

-The selected case studies should include alpine lakes, rivers, shallow lakes and reservoirs; and at least some of the case studies to be considered should not contain spatial variability, since the available methods of analysis can more easily be developed in the context of lumped-parameter models.
+The selected case studies should include alpine lakes, rivers, shallow lakes, and reservoirs; and at least some of the case studies should not contain spatial variability, since the available methods of analysis can more easily be developed in the context of lumped-parameter models.

-This program is considered to be of great interest and could be implemented under UNESCO's Man and Biosphere Project 5--Inland Waters.
-Consequently, it is suggested that the International Coordinating Council of "Man and Biosphere" be informed of this project.
-(The next session of this Council was planned for 26 October - 1 November, 1977, in Vienna.)
+This program was considered to be of great interest and could be implemented under UNESCO's Man and Biosphere Project 5--Inland Waters.
+Consequently, it was suggested that the International Coordinating Council of "Man and Biosphere" be informed of this project.
+(The next session of this Council was planned for October 26 - November 1, 1977, in Vienna.)

 Group Members: S.E.
-Jørgensen, Denmark (Chairman)

-V.J.
-Bierman, US

-J. Davis, UK

-H. Löffler, Austria

-P. Mauersbeger, GDR

-S. Rinaldi, Italy

-H. Stehfest, FRG

-P.G.
+Jørgensen, Denmark (Chairman) V.J.
+Bierman, US J. Davis, UK H. Löffler, Austria P. Mauersberger, GDR S. Rinaldi, Italy H. Stehfest, FRG P.G.
 Whitehead, Australia